DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 8. As a user, I want to easily distinguish between different areas of information.
-- Different information areas can be found in several places on the website, the most detailed is on the individual recipe pages which highlights and seperates the ingredients and instructions sections.
+- Different information areas can be found in several places on the website, the most detailed is on the individual recipe pages which highlights and separates the ingredients and instructions sections.
 <details><summary>User Story 8</summary>
 <img src="docs/user-story-testing/user-testing-8.png">
 </details>

 9. As an owner, I want to showcase products on sale at the bakery.
-- All of the images used are of products that are for sale in the bakery, this way highlighting them on all pages allows us to showcase them.
+- All the images used are of products that are for sale in the bakery, this way highlighting them on all pages allows us to showcase them.
 <details><summary>User Story 9</summary>
 <img src="docs/user-story-testing/user-testing-9.png">
 </details>